 There is no danger to Russia from Ukraine seeking its prosperity independently from Russia.
 Regardless of choices made by both nations, the best interest for both of them is to work in close economic cooperation.

 For Putin, vassal Ukraine is the best for Russia.
-The opposite is true; Russia can benefit more from cooperating with an independent Ukraine as equal partners.
+The opposite is true; Russia can benefit more from cooperating with an independent Ukraine as an equal partner.

 As Russian soldiers gradually comprehend the absurdity of this war, their willingness to fight it will be diminishing.
 Hopefully, starting now.